Research Services Librarian

 APPLICATIONS AND INQUIRIES

-Applicants must submit a letter of interest and resume, including salary history or requirement.
+Applicants should submit a letter of interest and resume, including salary history or requirement.
 No phone calls or walk-ins please.
+If you have applied for this position since February 2020, there is no need to resubmit your application.

-The Historical Society of Washington, D.C. is an equal opportunity employer.
+The DC History Center is an equal opportunity employer.